 Modern Slavery Statement — Flat Clearance Shoreditch

-Team preparing a flat clearance in Shoreditch Flat Clearance Shoreditch is committed to acting ethically and with integrity in all our business relationships.
+A large white skip bin positioned on a paved residential street, filled with broken red bricks and concrete rubble, with visible rust and dirt markings on its sides.
+The debris appears to be from demolition or clearing work, and the bin is adjacent to a brick-paved area with a driveway, bordered by green shrubbery and trees.
+In the background, there are residential buildings with blue fencing and a small garden, indicating a suburban setting.
+The scene suggests a waste removal service, such as those offered by Flat Clearance Shoreditch, operating in an urban environment near London, with the skip ready for collection or disposal of construction or renovation waste.
+Flat Clearance Shoreditch is committed to acting ethically and with integrity in all our business relationships.
 This statement sets out our approach to preventing modern slavery and human trafficking in our operations and supply chain.
 As a provider of Shoreditch flat clearance and removal services, we recognise our responsibility to ensure that forced labour, debt bondage and other forms of exploitation have no place in our business.

 We operate a zero-tolerance policy towards modern slavery and expect all employees, contractors and suppliers to share this commitment.
 Our policy is clear: any instance of forced labour or exploitation will be treated as a serious breach and will lead to immediate action, including termination of contracts and reporting to the appropriate authorities.
 We also promote a culture of openness where concerns can be raised without fear of reprisal.